Jello Biafra: Boycott of Israel

 In mid-2011 Jello Biafra and his band were scheduled to play at the Barby Club in Tel Aviv.
 They came under pressure by the pro-Palestinian Boycott, Divestment and Sanctions (BDS) campaign, and finally decided to cancel the concert – after a debate which according to Biafra "deeply tore at the fabric of our band ...
 This whole controversy has been one of the most intense situations of my life – and I thrive on intense situations".

 Biafra then decided to travel to Israel and the Palestinian Occupied Territories, at his own expense, and talk with Israeli and Palestinian activists as well as with fans disappointed at his cancellation.
 In the article stating his conclusions he wrote:

 "I will not perform in Israel unless it is a pro-human rights, anti-occupation event, that does not violate the spirit of the boycott.
 Each musician, artist, etc. must decide this for themselves.
 I am staying away for now, but am also really creeped out by the attitudes of some of the hardliners and hope someday to find a way to contribute something positive here.
 I will not march or sign on with anyone who runs around calling people Zionazis and is more interested in making threats than making friends."

+Electoral history

 Personal life

 Biafra married Theresa Soder, a.k.a.
-Ninotchka, lead singer of San Francisco-area punk band the Situations, on October 31, 1981.
+Ninotchka, lead singer of San Francisco-area punk band the Situations on October 31, 1981.
 The wedding was conducted by Flipper vocalist/bassist Bruce Loose, who became a Universal Life Church minister specifically to conduct the ceremony, which took place in a graveyard.
 The wedding reception, which members of Flipper, Black Flag, and D.O.A. attended, was held at director Joe Rees' Target Video studios.

-The marriage ended in 1986.
-Biafra generally does not discuss his private life.
+The marriage ended in divorce.

+Biafra identifies as agnostic.
+He has a Jewish great-grandparent but was unaware of this until he was in his mid-40s.
+Due to his secular upbringing and lack of knowledge of his distant Jewish ancestry until adulthood, he does not consider himself Jewish.

 He lives in San Francisco, California.